 Use each social media channel to promote the others

 Connect your digital initiatives by sending emails announcing social media contests or posting email signup forms on your social media pages.
-Always include links to social platforms in every email marketing message.
+Always include links to social platforms in every email marketing campaign.
 Cross-promote your social channels as well!
 Share your Instagram pics to Facebook, tweet about your Facebook contests on Twitter and ask your Instagram followers to contribute to your Pinterest boards.

 Bridge the gap between the traditional and the trendy